Métis Nation—Saskatchewan

 Métis Nation—Saskatchewan (MN-S or MNS) is a federally-recognized government that represents Métis people in the province of Saskatchewan, Canada.
-It is affiliated with the Métis National Council.
+It was formerly affiliated with the Métis National Council.
 Glen McCallum was elected as president in 2017, reelected in 2021, and re-elected in 2025.

 The government is led by an elected executive council called the Provincial Métis Council.
 The government has divided the province into 12 regions, and members within each region vote for their regional representative to the Provincial Métis Council.
 Within the 12 regions exist Métis locals, which are smaller governmental structures, each with an elected president.
 All of the above meet biannually at the Métis Nation Legislative Assembly with representatives from the government's youth and women departments to discuss matters affecting the Métis Nation in the province.
 The Métis Nation Legislative Assembly serves as the governing authority of the Métis Nation—Saskatchewan.
 Past presidents of Métis Nation—Saskatchewan include Lorna Docken, Clément Chartier, Jim "Jimmy D" Durocher, and Robert Doucette.

 The government was originally named Métis Nation of Saskatchewan, but this was changed to Métis Nation—Saskatchewan at the Métis Nation Legislative Assembly on November 18, 2000.